cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ## Five core processes
 > Hamt trie.
   * A. Response with predicted ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync).
-One instatnce per connection to prevent ddos.
+One instatnce per connection to prevent ddos. a call-back registerred in libp2p.
   * B. Collect votings from chain peers to discover the ChainID's safety state root. (single thread func)
 > Amt trie.
   * C. File Downloader. (download files and logging download data)